Building Code - Interpreting Building Code

 Slab on grade implementations must have insulation under the slab that is at least R-10.
 EPS can conservatively be regarded as R-4 per inch, so R-10 equates to 2.5" of EPS.

+The ground should be sloped away from the foundations to direct rain water away.
 Where it is not feasible to provide the prescribed fall of 6 in. within the first 10 ft. away from a foundation, the code includes new performance language requiring drainage away from the foundation without prescribing a slope.

 Gravel or crushed stone drains are required to extend at least 1 foot beyond the outside edge of the footing and 6" above the top of the footing, and be covered with an approved filter membrane material.